0Hughman0/achain/README.md

 wrapping in the with block is a bit ugly, but does ensure things are cleaned up properly should things go wrong.

+## Implementation Detail

+Something to note is that because of the way this works, unlike iterating through regular generators - where the result is generated on demand, technically here the next result is anychronously generated, queued, then retreived, allowing the next result to asynchronously be queued.

+Hence it's kinda on demand, but always 1 step ahead!